TheArturthur/CoppermindScraper/Cosmere/Order of Windrunners.md

 >“*I've got to protect people, you know?
 Even from myself.*”
 \- The Third Ideal of the Windrunners (as spoken by Lopen) [14]

 This oath focuses on protecting others despite one's caveats, but the exact wording varies from individual to individual.
 It must be spoken before a Windrunner can manifest their honorspren as a [[Shardblade\|Shardblade]].
+In addition, the Windrunner gains the ability to take on squires.

 ### The Fourth Ideal
 >“*I accept that there will be those I cannot protect!*”